ctcolwyn/colwyn.net/content/e/this.md

 At the moment, the site is just over 5MB in size including all assets.
 It's likely the growth rate will be quite low.

+### New Ground

+In the future, it's likely I'll implement the following:

+- balanced brackets & quotes checks, and other general markdown linting, spellchecking, etc.
+- a general pre-publication checklist of some sort, most likely a la [Gwern's](https://www.gwern.net/About#writing-checklist)

 ### Open Source, Open Domain

 This website is licensed under the [Creative Commons CC-0 License](https://creativecommons.org/share-your-work/public-domain/cc0/) and is of the public domain.
 The source is [available on GitHub](https://github.com/ctcolwyn/colwyn.net).